jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 These project chapters don't just walk you through the code for the project.
 They show you the steps of breaking down the problem and thinking through the solution.
 Just like what you'll need to do in real life once you get your first programming job.

-Finally, there's a massive final project that will make a worthy addition to any portfolio.
+Finally, there's a massive final project that will make a worthy addition to any portfolio and give you the experience of taking a major project from design to deployment.

 ## How To Get The Most out of This Book